 All Divisions within the Sheriff's Office have contact with the public.
 The difference is the specialization they offer within their service area.

 Communications represents the citizen's method of contacting the emergency 9-1-1 Center.
 The county-wide 800 MHz radio system is a national model and continues to accommodate the needs of the county.
-The Communications Services Manager oversees the Communications Center, personnel and budget.
-The Communications Center utilizes two 9-1-1 Public Safety Answering Point (PSAP) Supervisors.
-A Terminal Agency Coordinator (TAC), whose responsibility includes state compliance on criminal justice matters and 13 full time and 2 part time dispatchers.
+The Communication Services Manager oversees the Communications Center, personnel and budget.
+The Communications Center utilizes two 9-1-1 Public Safety Answering Point (PSAP) Supervisors, a Terminal Agency Coordinator (TAC); whose responsibility includes ensuring compliance with MNJIS and 13 full time and 2 part time Dispatchers.
 A 24-hour day, seven day a week operation demands adequate supervision and staffing for this critical operation.

-The Administrative Manager oversees Records, Financial and Budget, Backgrounds, Police Contract Assistant, Personnel and Administrative Support.
+The Administrative Services Manager oversees Records, Financial and Budget, Backgrounds, Firearm Permits, Personnel and Administrative Support.

 The Records Unit includes: 1 Records Supervisor, 1 Lead and 4 Records Specialists and is the hub of coordinating, classifying and processing data associated with the Calls for Service generated through the Communications Center.

-The Financial Technician processes 175+ time cards each pay period, assists with tracking of employee hours to include contract communities, is responsible for various budgetary duties and county wide alarm billing.
-The Administrative Support Assistant is responsible for office wide claims processing, various financial and administrative duties while the Administrative Assistant provides reception duties to all incoming non-emergency phone calls and a wide variety of general public contact and administrative duties.
+The Financial Technician processes employee time cards, assists with tracking of employee hours to include contract communities, is responsible for various budgetary duties and county wide alarm billing.
+The Administrative Support Specialist is responsible for office wide claims processing, various financial and administrative duties while the Administrative Civil Specialist provides reception duties to all incoming non-emergency phone calls, assists the general public with a wide variety of issues and provides assistance to the Civil Process Specialist.

-The Background Investigator conducts backgrounds on potential employees, volunteers and liquor license applicants; processes outside requests for in house record checks and all applications for permit to acquire and carry handguns.
+Background Investigators conduct backgrounds on potential employees and volunteers; liquor licenses and various required licenses; process all outside requests for in house record checks and all applications for firearm permits.